 He designed and constructed numerous church and school buildings; he was an avid amateur photographer; he was known as a forthright communicator.
-As Bishop of St. Albert and later Archbishop of Edmonton, he travelled extensively to remote missions across the region and opened new parishes in nearly every year of his episcopacy.
+As Bishop of St. Albert and later Archbishop of Edmonton, he traveled extensively to remote missions across the region and opened new parishes in nearly every year of his episcopacy.

-Archbishop Legal, died on March 10, 1920, at the Edmonton General Hospital at the age of 70.
+Archbishop Legal died on March 10, 1920 at the Edmonton General Hospital, at the age of 70.
 By 1920, the population of the Archdiocese had grown to more than 38,000 in 113 parishes and missions served by 120 priests.
 The growing number of schools, hospitals and other institutions reflected the rapid growth of the Catholic community across the Archdiocese.
 He will be remembered as a Bishop of vision and decisive action.